 Like many other annual events, the Perkins Advent Worship service will go virtual this year.
 Students and faculty in the Master of Sacred Music (M.S.M.) program are working to make the annual service as meaningful as possible and take advantage of the possibilities that the online format offers.
 And alumni of the program are invited to contribute, too.

-The service will weave a variety of voices into a liturgical tapestry that will premiere on December 3, Thursday, at 6 p.m., on the Perkins YouTube channel.
+The service will weave a variety of voices into a liturgical tapestry that will be streamed on smu.edu/live on December 3, Thursday, at 6 p.m.
+The service will also be available on Perkins YouTube channel.

 “We’re trying to take what is good about online worship and incorporate those elements,” said Marcell Silva Steuernagel, Assistant Professor of Church Music and Director of the Sacred Music Program.
 “The advantage is that we can invite people from many different places, geographically, and bring in musicians from all over the world.
 The online, pre-recorded format is uniquely suited to speaking to our trying and unstable times.”

 The title of the service is “For The Time Being…”.
 Michael Hawn, University Distinguished Professor Emeritus of Church Music, will deliver the homily, reflecting on the twin themes of expectation and waiting.